 Unbelievably Low Prices

-More often than not, the cars at police auto auctions sell at up to 65% off of the normal retail value.
-That’s an astonishing amount of savings considering the prices in today’s automotive marketplace.
-Police and government surplus auto auctions proudly boast car sales ranging from just a few hundred dollars to thousands of dollars, depending on the vehicle and the buyers present.
+Police and government surplus auto auctions offer cars for sale ranging from just a few hundred dollars to thousands of dollars, depending on the vehicle and the buyers present.
 The quality of the cars for sale can vary greatly, but that’s what makes these auctions so interesting.

-It doesn’t come without a bit of risk; because the vehicles are not being sold by a dealership or reputable brand, there’s no guarantees, warranties, or service packages that normally come with the purchase of a vehicle.
+It doesn’t come without a bit of risk; because the impounded cars for sale are not being sold by a dealership or reputable brand, there’s no guarantees, warranties, or service packages that normally come with the purchase of a vehicle.

 While most cars to be auctioned are roadworthy, there’s no opportunity for a test drive.
 To ensure a good buying decision, we suggest that you arrive early and bring a mechanic; for some mechanics, a quick visual inspection is all that’s needed.

-Many auctions are open to the public again and allow bidding in person.
+Many police car auctions are open to the public again and allow bidding in person.
 However, there are also many online car auctions that allow viewing and bidding on auction cars online.

 We’ve all seen a bidding war or two on television, the tactics are downright entertaining; the stare-downs, the aggressive opening bids, the awkward tension in the air – there’s nothing like it.
 And after all of that, there’s no sweeter taste than the taste of victory.